dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-12/2023-12-08/readme.md

 ## Games

-* [**Dexter** shared a brief video](https://twitter.com/SulaimonMuhamm9/status/1731418084617933140) of the "Who Wants to Be a Millionaire" game developed using JavaFX and Hibernate: "Exciting things happening with Java!"
+* [**Sulaimon Muhammad** shared a brief video](https://twitter.com/SulaimonMuhamm9/status/1731418084617933140) of the "Who Wants to Be a Millionaire" game developed using JavaFX and Hibernate: "Exciting things happening with Java!"

 ## Components, Libraries, Tools